 Quality coaching – a passion for the game – sessions that transfer to the game – a focus on skill, technique and creative play – activities sent by Celtic Football Club Academy which we implement on the micro footie players- a training gym that allows our players to be fitter and stronger than any player on the field.

-Assistant coach to BC Summer Games team in 2016.
+Assistant coach to BC Summer Games team in 2016 & 2018.
 Former pro player with an eye in having players develop skill and then take chances with the skill.
-Rory works specifically with micro footie development players.
+Rory works specifically with micro footie academy players.

-Assistant coach to BC Summer Games team in 2016.
-Jorge is a magnificent young coach mentoring under Jason Kyle for the past three seasons and coordinator of micro footie’s Garden Park.
-Jorge will also be involved in the 2016 BC Summer Games team set up.
+Assistant coach to BC Summer Games team in 2016 & 2018.
+Jorge is a magnificent young coach and head coach of our development sessions on Sunday.
 The youth players love his humour and encouraging coaching style.
 Fantastic with youth players up to age twelve.